 The Real Dogs of White Bear Lake

-All columns appear first in the White Bear Press/PressPubs (links below) before being posted on this site.
-If you’re in the local readership area and don’t have a subscription, I encourage you to think about getting one in support of local journalism and this award-winning community publication.
-If you’re not local, column reprints are available here as well.
+If you’re in the local reading area and don’t have a subscription to the paper I encourage you to think about getting one in support of local journalism and this award-winning, 129-year-old community publication.

 Meet Louie.
 A dog with a shrouded past who’s made an extraordinary adaptation.
 Let’s first imagine him sitting in a chair across from Henry Louis Gates, Jr., host of the documentary TV series “Finding Your Roots.”
 The cameras are rolling.
 Louie is all ears, admirably holding back a huge urge to chew on his microphone.
 He’s still in that Chewing is Life! phase of his youth.
 As for his roots…

-Click photo to read on the White Bear Press website.
+Click photo to continue reading on the White Bear Press website.

 Or Get Reprint (PDF)